Ludo.ai

 5. Click Generate.

-Mode 3: Full Edit
+Mode 2: Edit Image

-Mode 4: Inpaint with Mask
+Mode 4: Generate with Style

 This mode provides precise control by allowing you to edit a specific, masked area of an image.

-• Erase: Removes the masked object completely and intelligently fills in the space.
-No text prompt is needed for this mode.
+Removes the masked object completely and intelligently fills in the space.

 • Image Types